Budiman Sudjatmiko: Fired by the PDI-P

 The Indonesian Democratic Party of Struggle (PDIP) has officially fired Budiman Sudjatmiko as a party cadre, following his support for Prabowo Subianto as a presidential candidate in the 2024 presidential election.
 The dismissal letter was signed directly by the General Chairperson of the PDI-P, Megawati Soekarnoputri, and PDIP Secretary General, Hasto Kristiyanto, Thursday, August 24, 2023.

 He is currently the director of ResPublica Institute, an Indonesian defense think tank.

 Publication

 Budiman Sudjatmiko launched his first book Anak-Anak Revolusi in Jakarta in April 2012.
 This book is the true story of Budiman Sudjatmiko's long and winding journey to find answers and fight for his dreams that were embedded from an early age.
 Budiman deliberately wrote this book himself because it tells the story of Indonesia that Budiman witnessed firsthand.
 The first volume of this two-volume set tells the story from Budiman Sudjatmiko's childhood until he was imprisoned by the New Order.
 Starting from his inner question as a child about why there is poverty, then finding his way to politics, to his struggle to realize the ideals of Indonesian Democracy.

+Personal life

+During his youth, he is said to be a long time fan of Indonesian Jazz Fusion group Indonesia 6.